maplemavin/docs/api_v1.md

 > <p> indicates that all orders should include the user's phone number

 payment_preauth
-> <p> indicates that all orders are created with an uncaptured credit card charge to allow time for assessing potential fraud because capturing the charge
+> <p> indicates that all orders are created with an uncaptured credit card charge to allow time for assessing potential fraud before capturing the charge

 payment_verification
 > <p> indicates the store is going to try to automatically contact users for verification based on the risk associated with their order